naninovel/docs/docs/guide/compatibility.md

 # Compatibility

+## Beta

+Be aware, that while the engine is in the [beta development stage](https://github.com/Elringus/NaninovelWeb/milestone/1), there is a high probability of changes that could lead to incompatibility with the previous versions, require to re-write the scenario scripts or re-setup the configuration assets.
+Please take those risks into consideration when planning to use the engine for a project in production stage.

 ## Unity Version
 While in [beta development stage](https://github.com/Elringus/NaninovelWeb/milestone/1), with every new Naninovel release we're targeting the latest available **stable** (not an alpha or beta) Unity version.
 You can always find supported Unity versions per Naninovel release on the [GitHub releases page](https://github.com/Elringus/NaninovelWeb/releases).